PassFort/integration-docs/source/includes/_demo-checks.html.md

 # Demo Checks

-Integrations should support the ability to provide demo results to customers using PassFort's demo environments for integration work and evaluation.
-To this end, the Integration API allows for checks to be run with a specifically requested demo result using the `demo_result` field in the request payload of most check types.
+Integrations should support the ability to provide demo results to customers using Passfort's demo environments for integration work and evaluation.
+To this end, the Passfort Partner API allows for checks to be run with a specifically requested demo result using the `demo_result` field in the request payload of most check types.

 ## Guidelines for demo results

-- Your demo result outputs should match the structure of your live check results as closely as possible, to ensure that they are representative of the check results customers will receive on live checks.
+- Your demo result outputs should match the structure of your live check results as closely as possible, to ensure that they're representative of the check results customers receive on live checks.

-- Your demo result outputs must incorporate the input data provided to the check, so that PassFort's check results are interpreted correctly and the check results imitate a result a customer might get for a profile in a live check.
+- Your demo result outputs must incorporate the input data provided to the check, so that Passfort's check results are interpreted correctly and the check results imitate a result a customer might get for a profile in a live check.